-

 The specific requirements for your desired course may vary from one school to another.
 Usually, students need the following:

-A Bachelor of Science (Honours) degree or a Postgraduate Diploma in Science with experience in relevant field
+A Bachelor of Science (Honours) degree or a Postgraduate Diploma in Science with experience in a relevant field

 GPA requirements vary from institution to institution (recommended GPA: 4.0)